Advertising Campaign Pitches Cameras in Supreme Court

 For decades, the news media have politely asked the court to change its policy, and bills have been introduced in Congress to require it to do so.
 But with congressional leaders reluctant to intrude on the justices’ turf and prerogatives, the bills have withered on the way to passage.

 The news media in recent years have taken a largely passive approach, waiting for younger, more media-comfortable justices to join the court.
 But that strategy has failed as new justices, most recently including Sonia Sotomayor and Elena Kagan, “go native” and suddenly oppose cameras, even though they favored the idea before.

-The court has taken some steps toward transparency over recent years, including quick online posting of its opinions and oral-argument transcripts.
-The audio of arguments is available sooner than decades ago, but not on the same day, except in rare circumstances.
+The court has taken some steps toward transparency over recent years, including quick online posting of its opinions and oral argument transcripts.
+The audio of arguments is available sooner than decades ago, but not same-day, except in rare circumstances.
 Televising proceedings, however, have been a bridge too far, with past justices Warren Burger and David Souter famously vowing cameras would roll into the court chamber only over their dead bodies.

 The new campaign coalesced out of frustration with the court’s resistance, as well as a feeling that the court would benefit, not suffer, from greater public exposure.

 “There’s nothing the government does that’s more impressive than the high-quality debates that take place before the Supreme Court,” said Doug Kendall, founder of the Constitutional Accountability Center, a member of the coalition.